McGee and Me!

 McGee and Me! is an American Christian television series created by Ken C. Johnson and Bill Myers.
 The series premiered on June 4, 1989, spanning twelve episodes and one special until its conclusion on June 11, 1995.
-Each half-hour-long episode centers on Nicholas, his cartoon friend, McGee, and the moral lessons they learn as Nick grows up after moving to a new town.
+Each half-hour-long episode centers on Nick, his cartoon friend, McGee, and the moral lessons they learn as Nick grows up after moving to a new town.
 McGee and Me! deals with issues such as honesty ("The Big Lie"), bullying ("Skate Expectations"), and faith in God ("Twister and Shout").

 Premise

-McGee and Me! stars Nicholas Martin, an 11-year-old aspiring artist and cartoonist who lives with his family in the town of Eastfield, Indiana.
+McGee and Me! stars Nicholas "Nick" Martin, an 11-year-old aspiring artist and cartoonist who lives with his family in the town of Eastfield, Indiana.
 His father, David, is a newspaper journalist while his mother, Elizabeth, works at a counseling center.
 Nick, his parents, his older sister Sarah, and their younger sister Jamie, all first move to Eastfield in the first episode, moving into their grandmother's house to live with her.
 Nick often spends his time drawing and conversing with his imaginary friend, an animated cartoon character named McGee, who has wacky adventures of his own and serves as Nick's constant companion and confidant.
 Nick's life is constantly challenged by worldly trials and tribulations that put his morals and convictions to the test, with Nick learning valuable lessons along the way and, at times, facing the consequences of his actions.

 His friends include Louis Armstrong, a streetwise kid and Nick's best friend, Renee Johnson, a pretty girl and a good student who hangs out with Nick and Louis, Phillip Monroe, a young "nerdy" boy in Nick's class who's very smart and sometimes picked on by older kids, and, in the last two episodes, Jordan Michaels, an athletic football-playing student who's also into computer graphics.
 In the first nine episodes, Nick's main adversary is Derrick Cryder, a bully who constantly picks on Nick, Phillip, and other kids, but by the end of the Christmas episode, he reforms when he saves Nick from a gang member after Nick shows him kindness.
 Derrick later serves as a voice of reason for Nick in Episode 12 after Nick strains his friendship with his other friends.

 The first nine episodes feature Nick in waning years of elementary school, while the final three episodes, titled The New Adventures of McGee and Me!, see Nick enter junior high school.
 The actors at the time were much older than their characters' ages, giving Nick the appearance of a high schooler instead, due to the final three episodes having been produced a couple of years after the first nine.